 Yesterday, the director of the National Museum of Natural History, Robert Fri, announced his resignation, the latest sign of the discontent among researchers, curators and scholars with what some regard as the increasing corporatization of the most trusted museum in America.

 Much of the controversy surrounds Lawrence Small, a former executive with Citibank and board member of Marriot International and Fannie Mae, who took over as secretary of the Smithsonian Institution last year — the first non-academic to run the museums in 150 years.

-One of his first acts was to cut short an exhibit on the folk singer and activist Woodie Guthrie in order to install one on the Presidency sponsored by Cisco Systems and Chevy Chase Bank in time for last year’s election.
-In April Small attempted to close a branch of the National Zoo which conducts internationally renowned research into endangered species, then reversed his decision after widespread public criticism.
+One of his first acts was to cut short an exhibit on the folksinger and activist Woody Guthrie in order to install one on the presidency sponsored by Cisco Systems and Chevy Chase Bank in time for last year’s election.
+In April, Small attempted to close a branch of the National Zoo which conducts internationally renowned research into endangered species, then reversed his decision after widespread public criticism.

 At stake, many say, is not just the integrity of the Smithsonian, but the very idea that public history should serve the public good.

 AMY GOODMAN: Tim Robbins performing the poetry of Woody Guthrie.
 If Woody Guthrie, who sang “This Land Is Your Land,” could see what’s happening at the Smithsonian Institution, he might be tempted to rise from the grave and bring his famous guitar out of retirement.